vaniakmulia/ho_perception_project/README.md

 ## Getting Started

 ### Prerequisites
 Required libraries
 OpenCV, version: 4.9.0
 NumPy,  version: 1.24.4
-Matplotlib version: 3.7.5
+Matplotlib, version: 3.7.5

 ### How to run the Project
 The project can be run in two ways: